Memorable Manitobans: William “Bill” Ivens (1878-1957)

 During the Winnipeg General Strike he edited the daily strike bulletin, and he was arrested on 17 June by the federal authorities.
 His address to the jury in his trial lasted 14 hours.
 He was found guilty of seditious conspiracy by a jury on 28 March 1920 and sentenced to one year in prison.
 Before his trial, he had been charged with contempt of court for statements he had made regarding the trial of R. B. Russell.

-Ivens was elected to the Manitoba Legislature in 1920 and re-elected in 1922 and 1927.
+Ivens was elected to the Manitoba Legislature in 1920 and re-elected in 1922, 1927, and 1932.
 He was active in the Anti-Vaccination League.
 He took a correspondence course with an American chiropractic college and set up a successful practice in 1925.
-He was defeated in the 1936 provincial election and never held public office again.
+He was defeated in the 1936 and 1941 provincial elections and never held public office again.
 He died at Chula Vista, California on 20 June 1957.